The Model Husband (1937 film)

 The Model Husband (Der Mustergatte) is a 1937 German comedy film directed by Wolfgang Liebeneiner and starring Heinz Rühmann, Leny Marenbach, and Hans Söhnker.
 It is based on a 1915 American play Fair and Warmer by Avery Hopwood.
+It was shot at the Johannisthal Studios in Berlin.
+The film's sets were designed by the art directors Otto Gülstorff and Hans Minzloff.
 The film was screened at the Venice Film Festival where it won an award.
-In the 1950s it was remade twice: a 1956 West German film The Model Husband and a 1959 Swiss The Model Husband.
+In the 1950s, it was remade twice: a 1956 West German film The Model Husband and a 1959 Swiss The Model Husband.
+The film was censored for youth by the Nazis.

 Synopsis

-A London banker makes a business trip to Venice where he falls in love with a woman who thinks her friend is cheating.
-They marry, but she soon gets bored because he's the "model husband"—the way she wished previously: he barely looks at other women.
-In turn no woman shows interest in him.
-Moral of the story: she said she wished for the model husband but unconsciously desires a Don Juan.
-Once he understands, he acts like one (a little) and she falls in love again.
+A London banker makes a business trip to Venice where he falls in love with a woman who thinks her boyfriend is cheating.
+They get married.

-The film was censored for youth by the Nazis.
+Two years have passed and she is bored because he is indeed a "model husband" who never looks at other women and who other women show no interest in.
+Apparently she wished for a model husband but unconsciously desired a Don Juan.
+Once he understands, he acts like one (a little) and she falls in love with him all over again.